 This prospectus relates to the initial public offering of First Western Financial, Inc.'s common stock.
 We are a financial holding company for First Western Trust Bank, with operations in Colorado, Arizona, Wyoming and California.
-We are offering 1,625,527 shares of our common stock and the selling shareholders identified in this prospectus are offering 349,473 shares of our common stock.
+We are offering shares of our common stock and the selling shareholders identified in this prospectus are offering shares of our common stock.
 We will not receive any proceeds from the sale of such shares by the selling shareholders.

 Prior to this offering there has been no established public market for our common stock.
-The initial public offering price of our common stock is \$19.00 per share.
-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "MYFW."
+We currently estimate that the initial public offering price of our common stock will be between \$ and \$ per share.
+We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "MYFW."